victorcouste/trifacta-api-flows/README.md

 # trifacta-flows

 Flow examples
-Scripts to deploy a Trifacta flow from development to production environment with flow package version management with Git.
+Scripts to deploy a Trifacta flow from development to production environment with flow package version management with Github.